Current operational status

-The MRC Epidemiology Unit/CEDAR external seminar series has been moved online, where they are provided for free and with no need to register.
-You can find a list of upcoming seminars on our Events page, and you can subscribe on our online form to receive emails about future seminars and other alerts.
+The MRC Epidemiology Unit seminar series was moved online in March 2020, where they are provided for free and with no need to register.
+Some seminars are currently held as hybrid in-person/online events.
+You can find a list of upcoming seminars on our Events page, and our past seminars page has recordings and slides from earlier events.
+You can subscribe on our online form to receive emails about future seminars and other alerts.

 University of Cambridge response

 University of Cambridge Coronavirus support pages can be found at www.cam.ac.uk/coronavirus

 The research work of the Unit is continuing, and Unit scientists are also exploring opportunities to contribute to national efforts, both in response to the COVID-19 pandemic and its broader public health consequences.

 Several of our staff are now helping directly with the COVID-19 crisis, working in clinical, public health or lab testing settings, while members of our Global Public Health Research team are leading efforts to crowd-source the translation of WHO facts on Coronavirus into as many African languages as possible.

 A major research undertaking is to plan the roll out of a digital platform for obtaining serial information on symptoms and signs of COVID-19 over the next year in the Fenland study with measurement of antibody status when this is available.
 The aim is to identify early markers of the transition from asymptomatic to symptomatic COVID-19 infection.
 Update on this here!

 Our public health programmes are engaged nationally and internationally in determining the implications for diet and activity behaviours of the epidemic in terms of food security and the impact on physical activity of the social distancing restrictions.